 One of my greatest passions and pursuits in life is to guide others into understanding how the power of our humanity can take priority over constructs, limitations, rules, regulations, or beliefs.
-In healing environments, we should not only not fear but even eagerly step into a space of providing touch, demonstrating compassion, and fiercely being present to those in need.
+In healing environments, we should eagerly step into a space of providing touch, demonstrating compassion, and fiercely being present to those in need.

 Stepping into humanity; stepping beyond the fear